Program | Renewable Portfolio Standard |

 Class II Requirements (Existing Resources)

 The Class II RPS requires all retail electricity suppliers to provide annually a percentage of kWh sales to end-use customers in Massachusetts from Class II renewables, starting in 2009.
-Eligible Class II renewables include systems operating before January 1, 1998, that generate electricity using solar PV; solar thermal electric energy; wind energy; ocean thermal, wave or tidal energy; fuel cells utilizing renewable fuels; landfill gas; energy generated by certain existing hydroelectric facilities up to 7.5 megawatts (MW) in capacity; low-emission advanced biomass power conversion technologies using fuels such as wood, by-products or waste from agricultural crops, food or vegetative waste, energy crops, biogas, or liquid biofuels; marine or hydrokinetic energy; or geothermal energy.
+Eligible Class II renewables include systems operating before January 1, 1998, that generate electricity using solar PV; solar thermal electric energy; wind energy; ocean thermal, wave or tidal energy; fuel cells utilizing renewable fuels; landfill gas; energy generated by certain existing hydroelectric facilities up to 7.5 megawatts (MW) in capacity; low-emission advanced biomass power conversion technologies using fuels such as wood, by-products or waste from agricultural crops, food or vegetative waste, energy crops, biogas, or liquid biofuels; marine or hydrokinetic energy; geothermal energy; or fusion energy.
 The Minimum Standards for 2024, 2025, and 2026 are 3.6%, 3.4137%, and 3.57%, respectively.
 The calculation is based on a formula established in regulation, and future Class II updates can be found here.

 Class II Waste Energy Requirements